ddev/ddev/docs/content/users/install/shell-completion.md

     ## macOS Bash + Homebrew

     The easiest way to use Bash completion on macOS is install it with Homebrew. `brew install bash-completion`.
 When you install it though, it will warn you with something like this, which **may vary on your system**.
+Add the following line to your `~/.bash_profile` file:

     ```
-    Add the following line to your ~/.bash_profile:
     [[ -r "$(brew --prefix)/etc/profile.d/bash_completion.sh" ]] && . "$(brew --prefix)/etc/profile.d/bash_completion.sh"
     ```

     !!!note "Bash profile"
         You must add the include to your `.bash_profile` or `.profile` or nothing will work.
 Use `source ~/.bash_profile` or `source ~/.profile` to make it take effect immediately.

-    * Link completions with `brew completions link`.
+    Link completions by running `brew completions link`.

     When you install DDEV via Homebrew, each new release will automatically get a refreshed completions script.